Secessio plebis: Second Secession – 449 BC

 The Second Secessio Plebis of 449 BC was precipitated by the abuses of a commission of the decemviri (Latin for "ten men") and involved demands for the restoration of the plebeian tribunes (the representatives of the plebeians) and of the right to appeal, which had been suspended.

 In 450 BC Rome decided to appoint the decemviri which was tasked with compiling a law code (which became the Law of the Twelve Tables).
 The commission was given a term of one year, during which the offices of state were suspended.
 The decemviri were also exempted from appeal.
 In 450 BC, they issued a set of laws, but did not resign at the end of their term and held onto their power instead.
 They killed a soldier, a former plebeian tribune, who had criticised them.
-One of the decemviri, Appius Claudius Crassus, tried to force a woman, Verginia, to marry him.
-To prevent this, her father stabbed her and cursed Appius Claudius Crassus.
+One of the decemviri, Appius Claudius Crassus, attempted to rape Verginia, a beautiful plebeian girl, the daughter of Lucius Verginius, a respected centurion.
+To prevent this, her father killed her, in order to uphold her freedom and virtue.
 This sparked riots which started when the crowd witnessed the incident and spread to the army, encamped outside the city.
 The crowd went to the Aventine Hill.